info201a-su23/project-proposal-sc100922/README.md

 5. Limitations & Challenges
 >What challenges or limitations might you need to address with your project idea more broadly?
 Briefly discuss. (at least 150 words)

+One of the limitations is that our data doesn’t include the specific type of gun that shooters prefer to use.
+We believe that there will be certain types of gun that attackers prefer to use in these violent incidents.
+Through analyzing the guns, we can give suggestions to gun sellers or manufacturers about your sell strategies.
+For example, they can reduce the amount of sale at certain times or seasons when gunshots cases are expected to reach the peak based on our model.
+Another challenge we might have is related to policy.
+The gun laws are not consistent through all the States.
+Different states have different policy on gun control.
+And these policies are frequently being revised or changed, meaning that the gunshots may not have a constant pattern as we expected.
+The changing government policy can make our model hard to predict to trends because our model is based on the assumption that policy is fixed.
+Thus, we may have a larger statistic marginal error bar.

 Acknowledgements
 >
 Thank you to our team members for working together!